About This Site

 Presently, I'm consulting, creating, and delivering learning processes (both classroom training and elearning).
 I also provide train-the-trainer and train-the-instructional designers classes.
 As of the present, I'm only working in the greater Seattle area.
 I may be emailed at firstname.lastname@example.org.
 I'm also on Twitter, Google+, and Linkedin.

 I value your comments, suggestions, and questions.
 I will try to respond as quickly as possible.
 Since this is a one man operation (plus two dogs), I need your feedback, criticisms, suggestions, and editorial input (spelling, grammar, etc.).
-You can either email me at the link above or leave a comment in any of the posts on my blog.

-Any, educational (school, university, college, etc.), or training (business, government, organization, etc.) organization may make copies of any material on this site for instructional use, providing that 1) no profit is made from the material, 2) email me at email@example.com with a description of the material you will use and where it will be used, and 3) I am given credit (see "How to Reference this Site" below).
+Any, educational (school, university, college, etc.) or training (business, government, institute, etc.) organization may make copies of any material on this site for instructional use, providing that 1) no profit is made from the material, 2) email me at email@example.com with a description of the material you will use and where it will be used, and 3) I am given credit (see "How to Reference this Site" below).